truenas/charts/library/ix-dev/charts/emby/README.md

-# Emby Server helm chart
+# Emby

-## Configuration

-Please refer to questions.yaml for a detailed overview on supported configurable items.
+[Emby](https://emby.media/) is designed to help you manage your personal media library, such as home videos and photos